 From Rossio Square, you can walk down the pedestrian-friendly Rua Augusta, which will spit you out in the famous Praça do Comércio, or Commerce Square.

-Go over a street or two, though, and you'll find plenty of options.
-I had a tasty lunch one day at BEHER LISBOA (an incredible jamon shop), and a good burger at The B Temple.
+Go over a street or two, and you'll find plenty of options.
+I had a tasty lunch one day at BEHER LISBOA (an incredible jamon shop), and a very good brunch at Mil Sabores.

-For a sweet treat, hit up a bakery for a pastel de nata (the famous custard tarts of Portugal), or stop in to Amorino Baixa for a fancy gelato.
+For a sweet treat, hit up a bakery for a pastel de nata (the famous custard tarts of Portugal; in this area, Manteigaria – Fábrica de Pastéis de Nata is the best), or stop in to Amorino Baixa for a fancy gelato.

 Late afternoon: All the funiculars